Rith

 Rith ([ɾˠɪh]) is a relay race organised in support of the Irish language.
 It was held for the first time in 2010 and coincided with Seachtain na Gaeilge, the Week of the Irish Language.
-It started in Galway and finished in Belfast, traversing both the Republic of Ireland and Northern Ireland.
+The original race started in Belfast and finished in Galway.
+Each race traverses both the Republic of Ireland and Northern Ireland.
+Foras na Gaeilge partly funds the race.